Prashant-4527/Linear_regression_algos_from_scratch/README.md

 ### 3. Gradient descent

-`gdregressor.py` contains the starting structure for a gradient-descent regressor.
-Gradient descent repeatedly updates the parameters in the direction that reduces the loss instead of solving the normal equation directly.
+`gdregressor.py` implements a gradient-descent regressor for linear regression.
+Gradient descent repeatedly updates the parameters in the direction that reduces the loss, providing an iterative alternative to solving the normal equation directly.

-This file is currently a work in progress and is not yet runnable.
-It is kept as the next implementation step for studying iterative optimization.
+This implementation uses batch gradient descent, computing gradients over the entire dataset at each epoch and updating coefficients with a configurable learning rate.

 ## Project structure